-Step Two: Slightly loosen both black knobs on either side of the splint to adjust angle.
-The splint adjusts in 10 degree increments.
+Step Two: Slightly loosen both black knobs on either side of the splint to adjust the angle.
+The splint adjusts in 10-degree increments.
 Most pet’s natural REAR hock angle will likely be on the middle notch, marked 30 degrees, which is about 135 degrees.
 Most pet’s natural FRONT carpal joint angle will likely be on the second notch marked 10-degree angle, which is about 170 to 180 degrees.
 Again, every pet’s confirmation will vary.
 Set the splint joint angle to best fit your pet’s natural stance referencing the non-splint leg if needed.
-Retighten the black knobs to secure once angle has been adjusted.
+Retighten the black knobs to secure once the angle has been adjusted.

 Step Three: Test fit the splint to check angle and width.

 Step Four: If you need to widen the splint, follow instructions.
 If the splint width does not need to be adjusted, proceed to step six.

 Step Five: To widen the splint, you want to make small, even adjustments on each screw starting from the top and work your way down the splint so it widens evenly.
 Use the Allen key provided to do so.
 Loosen each screw slightly, the splint will widen the more you loosen the screws.

 Step Six: Test fit splint on your pet until the width is right.
 Once required width is set, hold splint at new width while you slightly tighten screws to secure.